 Assessments used in Missouri are designed to measure how well students acquire the skills and knowledge described in Missouri’s Learning Standards (MLS).
 The assessments yield information on academic achievement at the student, class, school, district and state levels.

-Missouri Assessment Program (MAP): The Missouri Assessment Program (MAP) is designed to measure how well students acquire the skills and knowledge described in the Missouri Learning Standards (MLS).
+The Missouri Assessment Program (MAP) is designed to measure how well students acquire the skills and knowledge described in the Missouri Learning Standards (MLS).
 The assessments yield information on academic achievement at the student, class, school, district, and state levels.
-This information is used to diagnose individual student strengths and weaknesses in relation to the instruction of the MLS, and to gauge the overall quality of education throughout Missouri.
-Grade-Level assessments in English Language Arts (ELA) and mathematics are given at grades 3 through 8 and science in grades 5 and 8.
+This information is used to diagnosed individual student strengths and weaknesses in relation to the instruction of the MLS, and to gauge the overall quality of education throughout Missouri.
+Grade-Level assessments in English language arts and mathematics are given at grades 3-8 and science in grades 5 and 8.
 In addition, districts must ensure that students complete End-of-Course (EOC) assessments in Algebra I, English II, Biology, and Government prior to high school graduation.
 For students who complete the Algebra I EOC assessment prior to high school, Algebra II is the required high school mathematics assessment for accountability purposes.
 For additional information, please see the Guide to the Missouri Assessment Program.